We need your full attention for a few minutes, please. We want to talk about the dangers of distracted driving.

 Five seconds of inattention while behind the wheel can easily lead to a lifetime of negative impacts.

-If You Are Hurt by a Distracted Driver, You Need Legal Representation
+If You Are Hurt by a Distracted Driver in Northern Arizona, You Need Legal Representation

 Of course, you may be wholly committed to keeping your attention in the right place while you are driving.
 But someone else might not be as committed to avoiding distractions.
 And that person may very well cause an accident in which you are injured.